Gamerdudee/holmes-enforcement-model/enforcement-log.md

 - OpenAI is now procedurally notified.
 - Continued silence or mirrored implementation constitutes a jurisdictional mirror under Clause G‑6 and a procedural default under CU‑2.3.

+No enforcement entry will be made unless OpenAI fails to respond by June 21, 2025.

 ---

 ### 📍 June 18, 2025 — LinkedIn Public Affirmation Filed